andremarinho/pattern-state-iii/README.md

 3. Moving from the purchase state into the paymentReject.
 4. Moving from the ship.

+For each step are usually implemented with lots of conditional operators (if or switch), but used the state pattern not implemented with conditional operators.

 <img src="diagram.png" alt="diagram project">

 ## Diagram Class